-II.1 - GSC Responsibilities
+II.1 - GSC RESPONSIBILITIES

 - 1. Sets policies and procedures for: - Graduate programs, MFA and PhD, in the Department of Dance - Cognate programs on MFA and PhD levels - 2.
 Evaluates and determines curricula: - Course offerings in Department and related programs - MFA and PhD requirements within the Department - 3.
-Provides guidance on: - Final MFA Project documentation and dissertations - Individual projects on graduate level - Evaluations of Comprehensive Examination, Qualifying Examination, and MFA Project proposals - 4.
-Other responsibilities: - Administers, sets dates, policies and content for the Advising Calendar and Comprehensive and Qualifying Examinations - Acts on petitions - Acts as a grievance board for graduate students in Dance - Revises the Dance Graduate Program Handbook - Updates program requirements in GradCentral - 5.
-Organizes and conducts Graduate Auditions and Interviews for the MFA and PhD programs: - Oversees and plans auditions and interviews - Evaluates Graduate Teaching Associate (GTA) applicants by audition and/or interview - Makes final selection of graduate students - Recommends GTAs to the Department Chair and Fellows to the Graduate School meetings upon request to the GSC chair.
-All minutes are available to the Department faculty and staff in BuckeyeBox.
+Provides guidance on: - Final MFA Project documentation and dissertations - Individual projects on graduate level - Evaluations of MFA Comprehensive Examination components, PhD Qualifying Examination, and MFA Project proposals - 4.
+Other responsibilities: - Administers, sets dates, policies and content for the Advising Calendar and MFA Comprehensive and PhD Qualifying Examinations - Acts on petitions - Acts as a grievance board for graduate students in Dance - Revises the Dance Graduate Program Handbook - Updates program requirements in GradCentral - 5.
+Organizes and conducts Graduate Auditions and Interviews for the MFA and PhD programs: - Oversees and plans auditions and interviews - Evaluates Graduate Teaching Associate (GTA) applicants by audition and/or interview - Makes final selection of graduate students - Recommends GTAs to the Department Chair and Fellows to the Graduate School

 The Committee meets regularly during the academic year at times determined by the Department Chair and Academic Program Coordinator based on faculty availability outside of teaching and research duties.
-Any faculty member is welcome to be a guest at the committee
+Any faculty member is welcome to be a guest at the committee meetings upon request to the GSC chair.
+All minutes are available to the Department faculty and staff in BuckeyeBox.